JonasJurczok/factorio-todo-list/README.md

   * No tasks available: Todo List
   * Tasks available: Todo List: X tasks available
   * Task assigned to player: Todo List: <first line of task>
+* It is now possible to delete tasks
 * Fixed credits for 16.4.0

 ### 16.4.0